AlexMercedCoder/tutorialblog/content/blog/2026/2026-06-08-agentic-lakehouse-concurrency-isolation-contracts.md

 The buyer question is simple: does this pattern increase choice without weakening governance?
 For agentic lakehouse concurrency, the best answer is specific.
 It should name the table format, catalog contract, semantic surface, security controls, and engine support matrix.
 Anything less is a demo, not an operating model.

-This is where Dremio's story should stay disciplined.
+This is where the architecture should stay disciplined.
 The point is not that open architecture is automatically better.
 The point is that open architecture gives you room to test engines, keep data in place, add semantic context, and still maintain control.
 That is a stronger argument than a generic platform claim.

 ## A realistic rollout sequence